10 Things Startups Should Do Before Hiring Freelancers

 You want the content creators you bring in to have access to other employees, experts, internal documents, and your website and blog.
 Be sure the contractors know how and when to contact you with questions.
 Remember, freelancers often do not work a typical business schedule.

 At the same time, be aware of how and what you're giving access to.
-We recommend providing freelancers with a company email address, hosted by you.
-That way, anything you share with them (Google docs, access to your blogging portal, etc.) is shared through their business account.
+We recommend providing freelancers with a company email address hosted by you.
+Anything you share with them (Google Docs, access to your blogging portal, etc.) is shared through their business account.
 Then, if they stop working for your company, you have control over their continued access to the information and resources you provided them.
-You can eliminate their company account without the fear that they'll still have access to internal information from their personal account.
+You can eliminate their company account without fearing they'll still have access to internal information from their account.

 6. Choose freelancers who have a passion for your niche

 Doing so ensures you maintain the authenticity that's so important in content marketing.
 Carefully check the freelancer's experience, portfolio, and references.
-You can ask for a test piece, but you have to pay the freelancer for producing one.
+You can ask for a test piece and pay the freelancer to produce one.

 7. Ask questions of interviewees